 Live Imaging of Mitochondrial Dynamics in SH-SY5Y Cells

-Demonstrator:

 To preequilibrate the confocal microscope for imaging, under the acquisition panel, adjust the light path parameters by setting the excitation and emission wavelengths [1].
-Set the pinhole size to 1.2 airy units, pixel scan size to 1,024 by 1,024, pixel dwell time to 2.4 microseconds with averaging of 2, and zoom factor below 3 [2].
+Set the pinhole size to 1.2 airy units, pixel scan size to 1,024 by 1,024, pixel dwell time to 2.4 microseconds with averaging of 2 [2].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20790983

 SCREEN: The excitation and emission parameters are being set.

-SCREEN: Adjust the pinhole, scan size, dwell time, and zoom factor step by step.
+SCREEN: Adjust the pinhole, scan size, and dwell time step by step.

 Now use the halogen light to focus on the cells using a plan apochromatic 60X objective lens with a numerical aperture of 1.4, minimizing phototoxicity [1].
 Adjust the laser power and high voltage just below the saturation level and capture the images [2].

-SCREEN: Show cells coming into focus under halogen light using the specified objective.
+Talent sit in front of the microscope and operate the microscope.

-SCREEN: Show laser power and HV adjustments, then capture of cell images.
+SCREEN: Show laser power and HV adjustments, set the zoom factor to 3 and then capture of cell images.

-Move the region of interest to focus on other cells without changing any settings and capture images [1].
+Move the region of interest to focus on other cells under the microscope, then capture images without changing any settings [1].

 SCREEN: Record transition between regions of interest while keeping parameters constant.